 Prior to her position at the TLC Foundation, Cindy was a marketing director at PricewaterhouseCoopers for five years.
 Before making the change to corporate marketing, she worked at various PR agencies including Weber Shandwick and Cohn & Wolfe.
 She has supported a wide range of clients including Hanes, Kohl’s, Smucker’s, Suave, Jif, USPS, Cold-EEZE, 3M, Viagra, M&M/Mars, Hugo Boss and many more.
 She has also worked with various celebrities and sports personalities to support a range of creative campaigns including Steven Tyler, Mr. T, Carlton Fisk, Ethan Zohn, Kevin Dillon, and Mark Martin.

-Cindy lives in Pawling, NY with her husband Lou, and six-year old son Gavin.
+Cindy lives in Pawling, NY with her husband Lou, and sons Gavin and Bodhi.
 She holds a B.A. in Communications/Public Relations from Marist College.